vaginessa/Debian-OSINT-VM/README.md

 **OSINT Techniques:**

-If you have read OSINT Techniques by Matthew Bazzell I would
+If you have read <a href="https://www.osinttechniques.com/">OSINT Techniques</a> by Matthew Bazzell I would

 recommend using the search tools he provides.